RMoRobert/CoCoHue/README.md

 (Hue Bridge Integration App for Hubitat)

+**NOTE:** This repository hosts the test/developmenet version of CoCoHue.
+Most users will want to install the production version from <a href="https://github.com/HubitatCommunity/CoCoHue">https://github.com/HubitatCommunity/CoCoHue</a> instead.

 This is a Hue Bridge integration designed to replace (or supplement) Hubitat's buit-in Hue Bridge integration.
 It provides several advantages, including:
 1. Access to Hue bulb "effects" (color loop, select/alert, etc.)